system32miro/FrameworkGPT/README.md

 - No knowledge of new features or APIs
 - No access to framework-specific code examples

-DocuGPT solves this problem by implementing a sophisticated RAG (Retrieval Augmented Generation) system that:
+FrameworkGPT solves this problem by implementing a sophisticated RAG (Retrieval Augmented Generation) system that:
 1. Automatically crawls and indexes any framework's documentation
 2. Enables natural language queries about the documentation
 3. Provides accurate, up-to-date answers with source references

+## Supported Frameworks 🔧

+Currently supported frameworks:
+- 🕸️ **Crawl4AI**: Asynchronous web crawling framework
+- 🔍 **Pydantic AI**: Data validation framework for AI
+- 🌐 **Agno**: Web development framework
+- 🤖 **MCP (Model Context Protocol)**: Protocol for model context management

 ## System Architecture 🏗️